gordonpn/server-services-configs/README.md

 ### `force_rebalance.sh`

 Simply force a rebalance of the Swarm on all the services.
+Can be automated, will rebalance only if the numbers of tasks running on each server is skewed.

-Should not be run too often and only manually when necessary.
+Should not be run too often and only when necessary.

 ### `ddns-start`